Tandemz/tandemz.io/src/pages/posts/choose-medium-meet-users.md

 # 👂 General advice:

-* Warn your participants in advance of which format will be used ans provide explantions and indications on how and where
+* Warn your participants in advance of which format will be used and provide explanations and indications on how and where
 * If applicable, make sure they are comfortable with the format and provide another one if needed
-* Make sure you have an alternative contact information so that you can remind them if they are late or have problem connecting/reaching your office
+* Try to get your participants' full contact details and share yours as well.
+This will avoid friction and will give you fallback options if there's an issue.